View on GitHub

 thought

-NPM version Travis Build Status Coverage Status Greenkeeper badge
+NPM version Github Actions Status Greenkeeper badge

 A customizable documentation generator for github projects